 After coal-powered electricity, cement manufacture is the next biggest emitter of greenhouse gases, accounting for approximately 5% of annual anthropogenic global CO2 production.
 In 2011, we used approximately 3.6 million tonnes of the stuff within the construction industry – the problem being that for every tonne of cement produced, one tonne of CO2 is also produced.

 I am not going to try to use this blog as a platform to preach that we should stop building – that would be ridiculous.
 People need a place to live and businesses need to grow.
-However, I am going to look at the current manufacturing processes and identify a few technologies and areas of investigation that are being toyed with to reduce the impact of the cement / concrete industry and the impact it has on anthropogenic CO2 emissions.
+Instead, I am going to look at the current manufacturing processes and identify a few technologies and areas of investigation that are being toyed with; can these reduce the impact of the cement/concrete industry and the impact it has on anthropogenic CO2 emissions?

 How is Cement Made?